 When connecting to on-premises Exchange, the program asks you to provide the UPN of an admin account that will be used to access your mailboxes.
 If this account lacks any permissions, the program will assign them automatically.

-You will be asked to provide your Office 365 global admin credentials on a dedicated Microsoft sign-in page and accept all permissions needed by the program to access your tenant and perform the migration.
+You will be asked to provide your Office 365 (Microsoft 365) global admin credentials on a dedicated Microsoft sign-in page and accept all permissions needed by the program to access your tenant and perform the migration.

 Manual registration is also possible.
 In this case, you simply need to provide the ID of your tenant and other information regarding the registration process.